Applejack (My Little Pony): My Little Pony: The Movie

 Applejack helps Twilight prepare for the Friendship Festival in Canterlot before the city is attacked by the Storm King's forces.
 When Twilight decides to seek help beyond Equestria, Applejack accompanies her friends on their journey.
 During their adventure, she remains the pragmatic voice in the group, keeping them grounded with her straightforward honesty.
 Despite a disagreement with Twilight, Applejack returns to help save Canterlot, ultimately participating in the final battle against the Storm King.

 My Little Pony: Pony Life

 Applejack appears a main character in the spin-off reboot series My Little Pony: Pony Life in which she often breaks the fourth wall, supplanting the role from Pinkie Pie.

 Equestria Girls alternate version

+Applejack's human counterpart in My Little Pony: Equestria Girls.

 Applejack's human counterpart is a main character in the Equestria Girls spin-off franchise of films, shorts and specials.
-She is a farmer and student at Canterlot High School, the bass guitarist of her friends' rock band, the Rainbooms, and gains superhuman strength as her geode power in the fourth film.
+She is a farmer cowboy hat and student at Canterlot High School, the bass guitarist of her friends' rock band, the Rainbooms, and gains superhuman strength as her geode power in the fourth film.

 Development

+Faust's sketch of Applejack for the FiM pitch bible in 2008.

 Ashleigh Ball provided the voice of Applejack.

 Applejack likes the mud, she's easy to please, and she doesn't take things too hard.
 She doesn't care about getting dirty—and doesn't care about fancy things.